Geology of Aruba

 The island of Aruba formed within the past 145 million years, beginning in the Cretaceous, as part of the Lesser Antilles island arc.
 The island is built on a thick sequence of volcanic rock, but also has carbonate sediment deposits because it was submerged for parts of its existence.

-Stratigraphy & Geologic History
+Stratigraphy and geologic history

 The three kilometer thick Aruba Lava Formation is the oldest unit on the island, from the Cretaceous, which is intruded by a tonalite pluton.
 Older geologic research referred to this unit as the Diabase-Schist-Tuff Formation.
 Although mainly basalt, it also includes volcaniclastic conglomerate, dolerite, chert and chert limestone.
 Small sedimentary inclusions preserve ammonite fossils, suggesting it formed during the Turonian, while rubidium-strontium dating gives an age of 85 to 70 million years ago.
 Remnant pillow lava and sheet-flows record ancient eruptions, flowing down to and often cooling very quickly in seawater.
 The intrusion of the pluton caused contact metamorphism in some of the surrounding basalt and left behind epidote, hornblende, albite and uralite in the rocks.
 Geochemists have found that the major and trace element chemistry of the rocks is almost the same as in Curaçao.